Huddle-for-Clubs/Purdue-Life/README.md

 - [ ] Custom backend used for data analysis
 - [ ] Users' class schedules integrated into app for better dinning court suggestions based on time to and distance from classes
 - [ ] User can see a map of campus and their path from dinning courts and classes
+- [ ] Push notification an hour before each meal about food options
+- [ ] Track meal swipes

 # User Stories